kulupu-lapo/poki/plaintext/2023/07/sina-wile-uta-la.md

 ---
-title: "sina wile uta la..." ("If You'd Like To Kiss...", a toki pona original synthwave song)
+title: '"sina wile uta la..." ("If You'd Like To Kiss...", a toki pona original synthwave song)'
 description: |
   Do you think there's still a chance for this couple I'm talking about?